 Extensions and conservatories

 Adding an extension or conservatory will nearly always add value, but it’s not a cheap project, so it’s best to do some basic research in advance.
-Gauge how much value this will add by looking and prices for similar properties in your area that already have extensions and conservatories.
-In the same way, it’s a good idea to look around your local area for similar extension projects and talk to people who’ve done them – this way you’ll be able to gauge your chances of getting planning permission for certain types of extension.
-Applying for planning permission costs about £300 and unfortunately the fee isn’t refunded if you’re rejected.
+Gauge how much value this will add by looking at prices for similar properties in your area that already have extensions and conservatories.
+In the same way, it’s a good idea to look around your local area for similar extension projects and talk to people who’ve done them – this way you’ll be able to gauge your chances of getting planning permission.
+Applying for planning permission costs about £300 and unfortunately the fee isn’t refunded if your plans are rejected.
 Also, remember that gardens and outside space add value to a property – so don’t build a big extension to the detriment of the majority of your outside space.

 Making space indoors

 Essentially, the more rooms you have, the higher the value of your property, and actually, “knocking through” to splice two rooms together and make space in this way will reduce the value of your property.
 So it’s best to think about adding space in other ways, such as converting a loft, basement, or garage into an extra room.
 A further bedroom, a utility room, downstairs bathroom, or study are all selling points, and of course, you’re unlikely to need planning permission for this kind of conversion.

 Refreshing the kitchen